 4. Young adults need estate plans too

 Estate planning isn’t only for the old, I mean, mature.
-Everyone, including young adults, needs to be thinking about how their assets will be distributed, or their wishes adhered to, in the event of a tragedy.
+Everyone, including young adults, must think about how their assets will be distributed or their wishes adhered to in the event of a tragedy.

 It also doesn’t have to do with net worth.
 You want to make things easier for the ones you love.
 That could mean avoiding probate or tough medical decisions.
 No need for anything complicated, just a few necessary pieces of paperwork to ensure a difficult situation isn’t made worse.

 A young adult (or anyone) should always have a durable power of attorney and a health care proxy.
-Someone who can make health care and financial decisions in the event a person is incapacitated.
+Someone who can make health care and financial decisions if a person is incapacitated.

-Once a young adult has their first job, they need to think about beneficiaries regarding their company benefits, such as a 401(k) and life insurance.
-Everyone, not just young adults, needs to make sure they have primary and contingent beneficiaries named on each account.
+Once they have their first job, they need to consider beneficiaries regarding company benefits, such as a 401(k) and life insurance.
+Everyone, not just young adults, must ensure they have primary and contingent beneficiaries named on each account.

-Yes, a young adult should have a will, even if they don’t have many assets.
+Yes, young adults should have a will, even if they don’t have many assets.
 Otherwise, the court will decide who gets the assets.

 I’m leery of online do-it-yourself estate planning.
 There could be issues overlooked.
 Just spend a little extra for the personalized guidance of an estate attorney.